Sarak-Dahal/facebook-scraper/readme.md

 - Scrape posts from Facebook.
 - Filter posts by author, date, and keywords.
-- Download images and videos from posts.
+- Download images and videos from posts (also will store it as a link to csv).
 - Save scraped data to a CSV file.

 ## Installation